 You may want to experiment with a few to help deliver relevant information to targeted readers and potentially convert leads into customers.

 Welcome drips act as an immediate introduction of your brand to new subscribers.
-They serve as a way to make a great first impression and let them know you’re not all about the big sale.
+They serve as a way to make a great first impression and engage subscribers.

 Welcome emails can be as simple as, “Hi, nice to meet you!”, or you can use them to offer new subscribers discount coupons or start promoting some of your basic content.
-If someone subscribes to your blog, for example, send an email to promote your most recent blog articles or cornerstone content.
-You can even use them to deliver a welcome coupon like Buy Buy Baby does:

-Onboarding emails ultimately help convert free trial users into paying customers by educating and nurturing them over time.
-They already signed up for a free trial, so now it’s your job to explain further your product or service (how to use key features, etc.), how it will help solve their problem, and how you stand out from the competition.
+The emails ultimately help convert free trial users into paying customers by educating and nurturing them over time.
+Leads have already signed up for a free trial, so now it’s your job to explain further your product or service (how to use key features, etc.), how it will help solve their problem, and how you stand out from the competition.

-Similar to post-click landing pages, your onboarding emails should only have one clear CTA.
+Similar to landing pages, your onboarding emails should only have one clear CTA.
 Because the more choices people have, the less likely they are to take action.
 This is precisely what Jasper does with their onboarding emails.

-These are great for contacting inactive prospects and pulling them back in.
-Whether they’ve been deleting your emails without opening them, or failing to click through once they’re in — re-engagement emails can captivate these once-interested subscribers.
+These email sequences are great for contacting inactive prospects and pulling them back in.
+Whether they’ve been deleting your emails without opening them, or failing to click through once they’re in—re-engagement emails can captivate these once-interested subscribers.

 Abandoned cart emails